-Important You must use Disk Utility on the host system to format arrays and mount them.
-This procedure cannot be done remotely with Disk Utility.
+Important: You must use Disk Utility on the host system to format arrays and mount them.
+This procedure can be done remotely with the diskutil command-line tool.
+Refer to the diskutil man page for more information.

 To format and mount an array on the host system: